astillsjr/focus-flow-frontend/from-backend.md

 - Automatic catch-up on missed notifications
 - Efficient (only sends when nudges are ready)

-### Option 2: Poll for Triggered Nudges (Fallback)
+### Option 2: Poll for Triggered Nudges (Not Recommended)

+**Note**: Polling is not recommended because:
+- Nudges are only triggered when users are connected via SSE
+- If you're not connected via SSE, nudges won't be triggered
+- You'll miss real-time delivery

-If you prefer polling or can't use SSE:
+If you must use polling (e.g., SSE not supported):

 ```javascript
 // Poll for triggered nudges